pbrisson85/runReportsOnPrem/README.md

 - FIRST: production report does not work with years trend uyet because I did not update the postgres queries

-- Dont have sales projections table in the getRowLabels for base report sales
+- I dont have sales projections table in the getRowLabels for base report sales